k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How to prepare the test data.md

 Select the new CSV and click on Submit Configurations button.

-**Note**: Upload Test Data to S3 bucket (see above picture) feature uploads only the test data provided by the framework internally and not any new test data.
+**Note**: Upload Test Data option refers only to specific sample test data contained within this repo